Professor Denny Meyer

 - 2019: Do features of care and change in self-efficacy explain change in suicidal ideation at least six months after accessing a Hospital Outreach Post-suicidal Engagement (Hope) team *; Barbara Dicker Brain Science grant

-- 2019: Evaluation of Health Outcomes for the Virgin Pulse Global Challenge (Student Wilson Low) *; Faculty of Health, Arts and Design - Internal Contributions
+- 2019: Evaluation of Health Outcomes for the Virgin Pulse Global Challenge (Student) *; Virgin Pulse Inc (Get the world moving)

 - 2019: Leveraging digital technology to reduce the prevalence and severity of eating disorders in Australia *; MRFF Million Minds Mission